 But what this Blogger, Margaret, wrote that really caught my eye is the fact that ferritin has a relationship to both iron and oxygen!

 Oxygen?
 How, exactly, did I miss that functional factoid?
 Given that ferroxidase has a special relationship with oxygen, wouldn’t it be best to have the heavy (active) ferritin form?
-I wonder how many practitioners have any clue about that unique characteristic of ferritin, beyond the fact that there are two forms?
-Furthermore, how many have any awareness of the importance of ferroxidase function for the active-ferritin form?
+I wonder how many healthcare providers are aware of these important iron dynamics?

 Liu, X., et al. (2006).
 “Iron at the center of ferritin, metal/oxygen homeostasis and novel dietary strategies.”